Vietnam.vn - Nền tảng quảng bá Việt Nam

-"Green" rice is 200-300 VND/kg higher than normal rice.
+"Green" rice is priced 200-300 VND/kg higher than regular rice.

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng26/08/2024

-This statement was made during a meeting with heads and deputy heads of National Assembly delegations from 12 provinces and cities in the Mekong Delta region, held in Hanoi on the evening of August 26.
+This statement was made during a meeting with the heads and deputy heads of the National Assembly delegations from 12 provinces and cities in the Mekong Delta region, held in Hanoi on the evening of August 26.

 IMG_1953.jpeg